AllanChain/zotero-arxiv-workflow/README.md

 > [!Warning]
 > This plugin is in alpha stage and only suports Zotero 7 beta!

+## ✨ Features

+- 🪢 Merge a preprint item and a journal article item without pain
+- 🗃️ Easy to set which PDF to open by default
+- 📄 Search online if a arXiv paper is published and update the information and PDF accordingly
+- 🌐 Download the latest version of published PDF

 ## Why?

+Easier workflow with arXiv paper!

 - The Zotero built-in merging feature does not support merging items of different type, therefore an arXiv paper and a journal article cannot merge.
 - I need the journal information from the journal item, while keeping the ID the same as the arXiv one.
 Because many plugins store data based on item ID, and I do not want to lose them.